Avatar

 Inclusions

--Double-sharing accommodation at Leh, Turtuk, Sumur, Pangong, and Hanle (triple sharing) (click for photos)
+• Double-sharing accommodation at Leh, Turtuk, Sumur, Pangong, and Hanle (triple/quad) (click for photos)

 Exclusions